frozzel/frozzel/README.md

 ---

-### KETORIFIC
+### Tikkitt

- Tikkett is an American cloud-based software company headquartered in Atlanta, GA.
+ Tikkitt is an American cloud-based software company headquartered in Atlanta, GA.
 It provides customer relationship management (CRM) service and also provides enterprise applications focused on customer service, marketing automation, analytics, and application development.

 ---